 The piece with the robot arms and little flippers, entitled Again, beautifully illustrates this point about projection.
 It’s thoroughly mechanical.
 The metal isn’t disguised to seem more human, and still it reminds us of ourselves.
 As such, this robotic movement has the power to recall ancient human dramas about desire and loss.
 Yes, we’re staring at technology, but we can’t help but lay our own stories over it.
 Is this the reason the arms look vaguely skeletal in the first place?

 So much of Rath’s work evokes this kind of self-reflection, sometimes with displays of animated eyes, hands, and mouths or with pieces like Vanity, where a human face on a screen looks into a mirror.
 But the same effect—of a machine evoking lifelike qualities—shows up in different ways.
 In another part of the gallery, an aluminum pole extends from floor to ceiling.
 At its top end, pheasant feathers radiate outward like flower petals.
-Motors cause the plumage to flutter, as if the piece is preparing to
+Motors cause the plumage to flutter, as if the piece is preparing to take flight.

 Whether it’s an image on screen or feathers overhead, a crucial tool makes the pieces work together as a cohesive whole.
 Algorithms.
 Algorithms govern all the motion.
 “They’re not recordings,” Rath explains.
 “I want to make machines that are playful and funny—that people respond to as living things.
 The algorithms just keep on unfolding.
 They don’t have a predictable loop.”